cap-js/docs/get-started/learning-sources.md

 > [![]()](https://github.com/sap-samples/cloud-cap-samples){.node}

 The bookshop sample is our original sample provided by the CAP team and featured in the [getting started guides](../get-started/in-a-nutshell).
-It is available in both Node.js and Java.
+It's available in both Node.js and Java.
 The Node.js variant contains additional samples besides bookshop that demonstrate various features of CAP.

 ### Incidents Mgmt {.github}